 November — Seeking Support

-Requested submissions from BDA members, beginning in December 2020 for January 2021 edition:
+Requested submissions from BDA members, beginning in January 2021 for January 2021 edition and so on:

 900-1,000 word BDA member story for the front page focused on the summary topic of the month (see above) as it relates to how you practice your BDA recovery and the BDA Tool of the month in your business.
 We encourage every form of diversity.
 We suggest minimum solvency of 90 days for submissions of front-page stories.